notnatedavis/TimeInsightsAPIv2/ReadMe.md

 ## Introduction

 TimeInsightsAPI is a repository containing `Time Insights Dashboard` , this is my attempt a creating a modern React-based web application that provides real-time (5-10sec request intervals) data open sourced through [DigiDates.de](digidates.de).
-This dashboard displays `4` key time related metrics sourced from the DigiDates.de REST API.
+This dashboard displays `4` cards with time related metrics sourced from the DigiDates.de REST API.
 Built with Vite for optimal performance and development experience, the application features a responsive grid layout, automatic data refresh, and robust error handling.
 Through clean, minimal, simplistic design this ensures an intuitive user experience on the client side while demonstrating techincal proficiency in React hooks, API integration, and modern JavaScript development practices on the host side.

-### Order of Operations : (1-6) Project Execution Overview
+### Order of Operations : (1-x) Project Execution Overview

 *upon launching `npm run dev`*